The time I stopped posting new content

-Business had been going well and I’d been busy with client work for months.
+My copywriting business had been going well and I’d been busy with client work for months.
 For a lone freelancer, this was a fantastic position to be in.
 But I’d been so busy, I hadn’t posted any new blog content in months.

-Instead of climbing back up to the top, my website stayed down and carried on falling.
+It stayed down and carried on falling.

 Cue panic!

 But now?
 Nothing.
 Nada.
 Zilch.
+And I realised it was all because I’d stopped blogging.

 Panic averted

 For the next few weeks I started posting new content regularly and consistently and, sure enough, my website started to climb back up again.
-As I’m writing this, my keyword tracker is reporting a not-too-shabby 2855.55% increase in my website’s performance index.
-There’s still a way to go, but I’m on the right track.

-The importance of posting blog content regularly
+The importance of posting to your blog regularly

 A lot of website copywriting prospects I speak to seem to think that when you’ve had your website professionally written and optimised, that’s it — job done.
 You can just put your feet up and wait for the enquiries and money to start rolling in.